cspr-rad/kairos-spec/src/spec.typ

 - run the ZK circuit to verify the proof, using the endpoint call's parameters as the public inputs, e.g. "user X deposits Y tokens";
 - if the verification succeeds, the L1 transaction is accepted.

-== L2 node
+== L2 server

-The L2 node will be ran on three powerful machines running NixOS, as mentioned before.
+The L2 server will be ran on three powerful machines running NixOS, as mentioned before.
 The server code will be written in Rust, to assure performance and simplify interactions with Casper's L1.
 The database will be postgres, duplicated over the three machines.

-// TODO: Do we want to make the argument to use Haskell here?
+// @Mark: Do we want to build the L2 server in Haskell or in Rust?
 // Pros:
 // - Easier to test
-// - Clients can be generated from the Servant API, ensuring correctness of UI/server interactions
+// - Clients can be generated from APIs such as Servant, ensuring correctness of server/client interactions
 // - Yesod framework can be used for Web UI
 //
 // Cons:
 // - Some data types have to be reimplemented from Rust, since Casper's L1 is in Rust
 // - Rust is a bit faster
+// - There might be some data type sharing between the Risc0, smart contract and L2 server code

 == Web UI

-// TODO: determine the tooling.
-// Everything depends on what Casper's current wallet looks like.
-Can we integrate this easily into a simple website, which consists of nothing but HTML and CSS otherwise?
-Can we extend the Casper wallet to sign random JSON blobs, such that it can also serve our L2 purposes?
-If so, we could use something very simple for the website, like the Yesod framework.
+// @Mark: What tooling do we want to use for the Web UI?
+// Note: The integration with Casper's L1 wallet shouldn't be difficult.
+There is an SDK in Typescript, which compiles to Javascript, and hence the small number of interactions we require with the L1 wallet will be implementable in anything else that compiles to or uses Javascript, whether that be Elm, Yesod, Typescript, Purescript..
-// Proposal: Yesod, if the L2 server is Haskell.
-Otherwise Elm.
+// Proposal: If the L2 server is implemented in Haskell, we could use Yesod.
+Otherwise our preferred choice would be Elm.

 == CLI